-Look out for the glam Art Deco style swing doors on the corner or keep an ear out for the live jazz and take a step back in time in one of best bars BarChick’s found in this part of town.
-It’s all decked up in Edwardian style, the era in which their signature cocktail was created, but with hints of glam from the twenties and thirties as well as a cocktail menu that takes you on an epic journey through the decades right into the future, it’s a head f*ck of a time warp, and we’re into it.
+Look out for the glam Art Deco style swing doors on the corner or keep an ear out for the live jazz and take a step back in time.
+This spot is all decked out in Edwardian style, the era in which their namesake cocktail was created, but with hints of glam from the twenties and thirties as well as a cocktail menu that takes you on an epic journey through the decades right into the future.
+It’s a head f*ck of a time warp, and we’re into it.
 The cocktails rock, the bartenders (big up Marian and Rusty) are some of the best in town and it's a failsafe date spot.

 44 Old St, London EC1V 9AQ